gokdeniztural/-Income-Classification-with-Random-Forest/README.md

-# Income Classification with Random Forest
+# Income Classification with Random Forest/ 86.4% Accuracy

 This notebook focuses on classifying income levels using the **Income Evaluation Dataset**.